Andrepereira2001/feup-lbaw-2021/er.md

 | Identifier | Name | Description |
 | - | - | - |
 | C01 | Deadline | The systems should be ready to be used at the end of the semester, to be able to be evaluated |
-> Table 12: toEaseManage project restrictions
+> Table 12: toEaseManage project Restrictions

 ---

 ## A3: Information Architecture

 > Brief presentation of the artefact goals.

 ### 1. Sitemap

 > Sitemap presenting the overall structure of the web application.
 > Each page must be identified in the sitemap.
-> Multiple instances of the same page (e.g. student profile in SIGARRA) are presented as page stacks.
+> Multiple instances of the same page (e.g. student profile in SIGARRA) are presented as page stacks. s
 ### 2. Wireframes

 > Wireframes for, at least, two main pages of the web application.